 |Modern Irish Language and Literature for Non-Beginners

 * Also available partially or entirely through the medium of Welsh

-• creative and effective problem solving
+- thinking creatively and effective problem solving

-• time management, including the ability to meet tight deadlines
+- organising and managing time, including the ability to meet tight deadlines

-• self-motivation and self-reliance
+- self-motivation and self-reliance

 Teaching & Learning

 We offer modules in Welsh and Irish, but you can also opt to study and explore languages such as Scottish Gaelic, Breton and Manx and the wider Celtic culture.
 This four-year degree has been designed to allow you to explore your interests in areas such as:

 - women's poetry in Ireland, Scotland and Wales